 - Remove from the oven once the potatoes are all crisp to the centre (sometimes they need a little longer if they still feel rubbery).

-- Serve immediately or allow to cool and store in an airtight container until needed.
+- Serve immediately or allow to cool and store in an airtight container.